 Sean Griffey (26:31)

-I miss a lot of the people. mean, there's like, you know, there's, there's some people in some meetings that, know, this weekly meeting and I'm like, gosh, I really liked the people in that meeting.
-And that was the one meeting on my calendar that I'd like never minded, you know, and, there's some times when I got the opportunity to like go deep in a spreadsheet or get my hands in audience data.
+I miss a lot of the people.
+I look back at some weekly meetings and I'm like, “gosh, I really liked the people in that meeting.”
+And that was the one meeting on my calendar that I never minded.
+And there's sometimes when I got the opportunity to go deep in a spreadsheet or get my hands in audience data.
 I loved all of that.
-I’ve been gone a year and a full budgeting season came and went and I didn't miss that at all.
-I didn't miss being part of a publicly traded UK company and having a budget season that starts in July and goes for four months. so, there's good parts of the, there's good things that you miss and things that I'm happy to be done with.
+I’ve been gone a year, and a full budgeting season came and went, and I didn't miss that at all.
+I didn't miss being part of a publicly traded UK company and having a budget season that starts in July and goes for four months.
+So, there's good things that you miss and things that I'm happy to be done with.

 Elizabeth Shea (27:01)

 That's excellent.
 All right, well, thank you so much for joining us today.
-It's been a great story and you've had two very successful outcomes, which is rare.
-So congratulations and hats off to you.
-So thank you for joining us today, Sean.
+It's been a great story, and you've had two very successful outcomes, which is rare.
+So, congratulations and hats off to you.
+Thank you for joining us today, Sean.

 Sean Griffey (27:31)